hfoffani/PID-controller/README.md

 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./pid`.
-5. Run the simulator, browse to PID controller and start it.
+5. Run the simulator, browse to the "PID Controller Project" with the Next arrow and Select it.

 ---

+### Acknowledgments

+Thanks to Udacity for the learning experience.

-### Contact
+### License

-me
+This project is publish under the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).

+### Who do I talk to?

+For questions or requests post an issue here or tweet me at @herchu